hoesler/dbj/Readme.md

 con <- dbConnect(dbj::driver('org.h2.Driver', classPath = '~/h2.jar'), jdbc:h2:mem:', user = '', password = '')
 ```

+## Status
+dbj is tested against the [H2 Database Engine](http://h2database.com) and passes most tests defined by [DBItest](https://github.com/rstats-db/DBItest) (See tests/testthat/test-DBItest.R).

 ##	Type mapping
 Type mapping in dbj has four data type units: The R working type, The R transfer type, the Java transfer type and the SQL storage Type.
 The working type is the type of a data.frame column you work with on the front end.
-For data transfer, these data types must be converted into a R transfer type, which is associated with one of the Java transfer types.
+For data transfer, these data types must be converted into an R transfer type, which is associated with one of the Java transfer types.
 Both transfer types are used to send data from R to Java and vice versa.
 Due to rJava and performance reasons this must be one of the Java raw types (boolean, byte, int, long, float, double) or String.

-The way the data transfer is implemented, requires that all data that can possibly be transferred must be convertible to one of these transfer types.
+The way the data transfer is implemented, it is required that all data that should be transferred must be convertible to one of these transfer types.

-The default mapping is defined in the following way:
+The default mapping is defined as follows:

 ##### Transfer unit
 R Transfer Type | Java Transfer Type | SQL Types